Section 3

 689.5 KM to Santiago

 After Cizur Menor, the countryside unfolds once more.
 The path turns to track again, and you begin a steady climb.
-It starts out gently, leading up to the small hamlet of Zariquiegui.
-There’s a simple Romanesque church and a little shop that sells ice cream—well worth a stop.
+It starts gently, leading up to the small hamlet of Zariquiegui.
+There’s a simple Romanesque church and a little shop that sells ice cream, well worth a stop.

-There’s also a small private albergue above the shop—Albergue San Andrés.
-It looks simple and charming.
-A good spot if you want somewhere quiet.
+There is also a small private albergue located above the shop, Albergue San Andrés.
+It looks charming and straightforward.
+It’s a great place if you want somewhere quiet.
 Perfect if you plan to set out early and catch the sunrise over Alto del Perdón.

-By now, you’ve probably noticed my frequent references to The Way.
-Eagle-eyed fans might recognize Zariquiegui as the spot where Joost and Sarah first meet.
+By now, you’ve probably noticed my frequent references to the movie The Way.
+Eagle-eyed fans might recognise Zariquiegui as the spot where Joost and Sarah first meet.
 She’s sitting on the wall of the church, smoking, when he walks up.

 Alto Perdon